I was recently reminded, when chatting and exchanging cat photos with our daughter, of how grateful I am to live in the age we do.

 You see, she lives in Ireland.

-That was pure science fiction in the “good old days” but it’s now a reality that we take for granted, especially those too young to remember such things as letter writing or prohibitively expensive long-distance calls.
+That was pure science fiction back then, but we now take it all for granted, especially those too young to remember such things as letter writing and making long-distance calls.

 More Friday pot pourri